CATEGORIES OF ARTICLES

 - Classics in Indian Medicine

 Original articles: These scientific reports give results of original research.
-These should have a structured abstract and should follow the IMRAD (Introduction, Methods, Results and Discussion) format.
+These should have a structured abstract (Background, Methods, Results and Conclusions) of maximum 300 words.
+The article should follow the IMRAD (Introduction, Methods, Results and Discussion) format and have a maximum of 3000 words and 5 tables or figures.
+Manuscripts exceeding these limits may require justification.
 Reports of randomized controlled trials should conform to the CONSORT statement on reporting such trials (www.consort-statement.org).
 We encourage reports of diagnostic tests to be accompanied by the STARD flow diagram and checklist (www.clinchem.org/cgi/content/full/49/1/1), reports of meta-analyses of randomized trials to be accompanied by the QUOROM flow diagram and checklist (www.consort-statement.org/QUOROM.pdf), and meta-analyses of observational studies to be accompanied by the MOOSE checklist (www.consort-statement.org/MOOSE.pdf).

 Classics in Indian Medicine: In this section, a previously published important paper is reprinted with a brief biographical sketch of the author.
 A current authority in the relevant field provides a brief summary of the article’s impact on the practice of medicine since its publication.
 The Journal invites suggestions for such articles.
 These should include the full bibliographic details of the originally published article.